autocrypt/autocrypt/doc/level1.rst

   SHOULD have an ``Autocrypt-Prefer-Encrypt`` header that contains the current ``accounts[addr].prefer_encrypt`` setting.

-- The symmetric encryption algorithm used MUST be AES-128.
+- The symmetric encryption algorithm used MUST be AES-128 or AES-256.
   The passphrase MUST be the Setup Code (see below), used with :rfc:`OpenPGP's salted+iterated S2K algorithm
   <4880#section-3.7.1.3>`.

 .. _setup-code: